agateau/yokadi/yokadi/sync/README.md

 # Branches

 - master contains all
-- db contains all changes which are also in the database
+- `db-synced` contains all changes which are also in the database

 # Commands
 ## s_dump